openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func fetchAnd(val: Int32, memoryOrder!: MemoryOrder): Int32
 ```

-Function: Performs a bitwise AND operation using the memory ordering specified by `memoryOrder`, ANDs the value of the current atomic type instance with the parameter `val`, writes the result to the current atomic type instance, and returns the value before the AND operation.
+Function: Performs an atomic AND operation using specified `memoryOrder`.
+ANDs the value `val` with the atomic type, stores the result, and returns the value before the operation.

 > **Note:**
 >